mcarleio/konvert/README.md

 ## Maven Setup

-To use `Konvert` with Maven, you have to do the following steps:
+To use Konvert with Maven, you have to do the following steps:

-1. Add `konvert-api` as a dependency:
+1. Add `konvert-api` as a dependency to use the annotations:
    ```xml
    <dependency>
        <groupId>io.mcarle</groupId>